 It is required that you complete all online forms so that we may best serve your child during the camp season.
 These forms are shared by the camp directors with summer staff as needed, including with our medical and food service staff.
 We encourage you to provide any insight that would be helpful to us, including family situation, medical treatment, etc., which will help us to ensure your child a positive and successful camp experience.
-Unless forms are received by the date requested (and without doubt, prior to your child's arrival), we cannot guarantee your child's placement in a cabin.
+Unless forms are received by the date requested (and absolutely prior to your child's arrival), we cannot guarantee your child's placement in a cabin.
+No one with outstanding forms due will receive their bunk assignments.